 - 1 s.h.
-UNV 1010 Transition to Higher Education For all students under age 24 transferring in fewer than 13 s.h. of college credit or - 3 s.h.
+UNV 1010 Transition to Higher Education

+For all students under age 24 transferring in fewer than 13 s.h. of college credit (excluding Advanced Placement and dual enrollment credits) or - 3 s.h.
 ESL 1010 Orientation to Higher Education for the International Student

 For all international students attending an American University for the first time.
-If a student meets the criteria for both UNV 1010 and ESL 1010, only ESL 1010 is required.
+(If a student meets the criteria for both UNV 1010 and ESL 1010, only ESL 1010 is required.)